 Where do we meet?

-I meet with most clients at one of my two convenient office locations or, within the Twin Cities metro, I can come to your home, office, or corporate campus for an additional fee.
+I meet with most clients at my office or, within the Twin Cities metro, I can come to your home, office, or corporate campus for an additional fee.

 What is expected of the client?